chisel/fluorite/docs/src/contents/index.md

-The documentation content consists of JSON files (for REST API documentation) and Markdown (any type of documentation).
-These content files are presented as sections defined inside the configuration file.
+The documentation content consists of JSON files for documenting REST APIs and Markdown files for any other types of documentation.
+These content files are presented as sections defined inside the configuration file and can be bundled together.

 ## Sections

 A section is a group of content files defined inside the `flconfig.json` file.
 Each section can contain one or more content files and any number of sub sections.
-At least one content file must be defined inside each section along with a title of that section.
+At least one content file must be defined inside each section along with a title for that section.

 ### Example Section Definition